 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
 In major medical breakthroughs and small acts of kindness.
 And in colleagues who have your back and patients who have your heart.
 As a teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
 Join our acclaimed Surgical Services team and discover how your talents can change lives.
 Yours included.

-This Surgical Technologist will be responsible for:
+The Surgical Technologist will be responsible for:

 Providing sterile instruments to surgical team during surgery.